Roundhill Barn is a non-demonational space where people of all faiths or of none, as well as any gender race or

-But we must remind visitors to seek permission in advance for any proposed group event.
+But we must first remind visitors to seek permission in advance for any proposed group event.
 That isn’t simply as a matter of courtesy; bear in mind this is a working farm on private land.

 Second: we’re very open to hosting multi-faith and interfaith events, and welcome people of any faith or none.
 But Roundhill Barn has a certain ethos with which fundamentalism, evangelism or missionary zeal are not compatible.
 If you practise intolerance or discrimination of any sort – including on the basis of gender, faith, ethnicity or sexual orientation – please find a different venue.

 And – as for each and every visitor – leave no trace.

 Pride Month banners provided by Bath Quaker Wren Sidhe.